influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/output/json.md

 }
 ```

+### Batch format

-When an output plugin needs to emit multiple metrics at one time, it may use
+When an output plugin needs to emit multiple metrics at one time, it may use the
-the batch format.
-The use of batch format is determined by the plugin,
+batch format.
+The use of batch format is determined by the plugin -- reference
-reference the documentation for the specific plugin.
+the documentation for the specific plugin.

 ```json
 {
     "metrics": [